-CEO Three-Year Average Realisable Compensation
+CEO Three-Year Average Realizable Compensation

-The bar charts below show the impact of at-risk pay and the effect that performance and share price have on realisable pay.
-Realisable pay is 40% lower than the reported value (excluding pension and other compensation).
+The bar charts below show the impact of at-risk pay and the effect that performance and Share price have on realizable pay.
+Over the last three years, realizable pay is 43% lower than the reported value (excluding pension and other compensation).